edsko/max-handpan/README.md

 * Related: we might want to be able to choose the doum separate from the scale; for instance, a D Hijaz over a root of G versus a D Hijaz over a root of A.
+* We might need a min as well as a max for sensitivity.
+* Need to experiment with the Soniccouture instrument.
+In particular, the slaps don't seem very reliable.
+Even when repeating the same volume, might get quite a different response.
+Round robin in the sampler?
+Not sure there is anything we can do about that.
+* In general, need to tune the sensitivity of the pads.

 # Footnotes